freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/project-euler/problem-89-roman-numerals.english.md

 Find the number of characters saved by writing each of these in their minimal form.

-**Note:** You can assume that all the Roman numerals in the file contain no more than four consecutive identical units.
+**Note:** You can assume that all the Roman numerals in the array contain no more than four consecutive identical units.

 </section>